sekharlee/lee_suggestify/README.md

 It will suggest the payloads based on the input typed in input boxes.

-	If user type alert in the input boxes, it will suggest the payloads which contains alert keyword:
+	If user type alert in the input box, it will suggest the payloads which contains alert keyword:
 ![alert_screenshot](https://user-images.githubusercontent.com/51740389/213888672-9ae37f0f-849b-4fcc-852a-b3f3c3b8c3f1.png)

 	For login sql: